 Low blood sugar is a condition that occurs when your blood sugar (glucose) is lower than normal.
 Low blood sugar may occur in people with diabetes who are taking insulin or certain other medicines to control their diabetes.
 Low blood sugar can cause dangerous symptoms.
 Learn how to recognize the symptoms of low blood sugar and how to prevent them.

 What is Low Blood Sugar?

 Low blood sugar is called hypoglycemia.
 A blood sugar level below 70 mg/dL (3.9 mmol/L) is low and can harm you.
-A blood sugar level below 54 mg/dL (3.0 mmol/L) is cause for immediate action.
+A blood sugar level below 54 mg/dL (3.0 mmol/L) is a cause for immediate action.

 You are at risk for low blood sugar if you have diabetes and are taking any of the following diabetes medicines:

 - Glyburide (Micronase), glipizide (Glucotrol), glimepiride (Amaryl), repaglinide (Prandin), or nateglinide (Starlix)